cboettig/ews-review/manuscript-w-refs.md

-25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity rather than regime shifts [though see
-@Cimatoribus2013 for an alternative conclusion].
+25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity rather than regime shifts (though see Cimatoribus et al. 2013 for an alternative conclusion).

 Some events that appear to be regime shifts may actually be transients in some systems.
 Sudden changes in dynamics can occur in simple ecological models with